 Cape Cod's Top Spots to See Shorebirds

-It’s nearly August, and shorebird migration is well underway.
+It’s August and shorebird migration is well underway.
 Small, delicate looking creatures that spent the month of June dodging Arctic foxes and Snowy Owls are now winging their way Cape-wards.
 Some may stay just a week or two before continuing on to the southern reaches of the hemisphere, perhaps as much as 10,000 miles from their breeding grounds.
 Shorebirds are such incredible migrators that species who fly almost 5000 miles one way to wintering grounds in the Caribbean Basin are classified as “short-distance migrants”.

 So who are these impressive birds and where can you see them?
 I’m glad you asked, because I really needed something to talk about this week.
 So let’s take a virtual tour of some of the better shorebird spots on the Cape.

 Chatham has cornered the market on good shorebirding spots, but the best of them have become inaccessible in recent years due to shifting sands.
 South Beach in Chatham was one of the east’s best birding spots from the 1990s through just a few years ago.
 You went expecting over 100 Hudsonian Godwits and whatever rare Eurasian sandpiper Blair Nikula had turned up that week.
 But most of it has eroded away, and what’s left, a vestigial beach fused to the north end of South Monomoy, is hard to get to.